-The Department of Nursing Studies is committed to embedding the NHS Constitution Values into everything we do; they define the behaviours and expectations of all our staff and students underpinning the work we do in the university and in the practice setting.
-You can view the full NHS England Constitution and Values on the Gov.UK website: https://www.gov.uk/government/publications/the-nhs-constitution-for-england.
+The School of Health and Sports Sciences is committed to embedding the NHS Constitution Values into everything we do; they define the behaviours and expectations of all our staff and students underpinning the work we do in the university and in the practice setting.

 This course offers students the opportunity to focus on the specific health needs of service users and their family/carer(s).
 The nature of nursing means that students will be involved in working with the variety of people who access the services provided by the health care system.
 This will range in both the age of the patient and for a variety of reasons, either short or longer term mental health experiences and with the associated complexity of physical, social and emotional needs.

-Find out more about: "I was attracted to mental health nursing because of the values of personal self determination, respect for the individual and the ethical practice that it promotes.
+"I was attracted to mental health nursing because of the values of personal self-determination, respect for the individual and the ethical practice that it promotes.
 Although psychiatry has had its uses it has not always promoted mental health.
 Contemporary mental health nursing however does and it in this area I want to work after I qualify.
 This course is equally as demanding as it is rewarding, the more you put in the more you get out.
 I have learned so much about people and like myself and them so much more as a result."
 Peter is at the end of the second year of the programme.

 Fees and finance

-Plus five GCSEs grade C or above including Mathematics and English (or equivalent).
+Applicants are required to hold five GCSEs grade 4/C or above to include Mathematics and English (or equivalent).

 Any offer of a place will be subject to: